The application process for the next Young Leaders of the Americas (YLAI) Fellowship Program is now closed.

 - YLAI Entrepreneurial Leadership Curriculum coursework and mentoring;

 - A limited accident and sickness benefit plan; and

 - Housing and meal stipend during the program.

 Who is eligible to apply?

 Candidates will be considered without respect to race, color, religion, sex, gender, sexuality, national origin, disability or any other protected characteristic as established by U.S. law.
-Applicants with disabilities are eligible and encouraged to apply for the YLAI Professional Fellows Program.
-The YLAI Professional Fellows Program is open to young entrepreneurs who meet the following criteria:
+Applicants with disabilities are eligible and encouraged to apply for the YLAI Fellowship Program.
+The YLAI Fellowship Program is open to young entrepreneurs who meet the following criteria:

-- Are between the ages of 21 and 35 on the start date of the YLAI Professional Fellows Program.
+- Are between the ages of 25 and 35 at the Fellowship start date.

 - Are eligible to receive a U.S. J-1 visa.

 - Have a demonstrated track record of successfully growing their own business or social venture for at least two (2) years.